Visit the Swandro Excavation

 How to Find Us

 Once you've got to Rousay (see below) to get to the dig please start from the car park for Midhowe chambered tomb and broch (which you'll no doubt be visiting anyway): if you look down the hill and along the coast to the left you will see the excavation.
-If you can see vehicles parked by our two site trailers then we're on-site and you're very welcome to visit us.
+If you can see vehicles parked by our white site trailers then we're on-site and you're very welcome to visit us.
 Please note that there is no access for vehicles, the team have permission to take four wheel drive vehicles down to the shore but this does not apply to visitors.

 Please take care as the hill is very steep and should not be attempted if you have mobility issues or health problems.

 From the bottom of the hill by Midhowe turn left and walk along the shore, keeping to the seaward side of the stone dykes - we will have very clear signboards for you to follow.
-This is a pleasant 20 minute walk of about 1km, taking you past the remains of South Howe Broch, Brough Farm, The Wirk, St Mary's Kirk and Skaill Farm (where there may also be a dig in progress), then past the Knowe of Rowiegar and on towards Swandro.
+This is a pleasant 20 minute walk of about 1km, taking you past the remains of South Howe Broch, Brough Farm, The Wirk, St Mary's Kirk and Skaill Farm (where there may also be a dig in progress), then sharp right onto the shore, past the Knowe of Rowiegar and on towards Swandro.

 The landowners at Swandro are extremely supportive of the excavation and we could not proceed without their willing cooperation.
 Please respect their land and livelihood and do not walk across the fields: although the fields are in grass this is a fodder crop and can be damaged by the passage of many feet.
 Please walk along the shore and keep dogs on a lead due to grazing livestock.